 What is peer-to-peer lending?

-On the other hand, the p2p lending companies get for being an intermediary between borrowers and lenders a percentage of every funded loan through the platform.
+On the other hand, the p2p lending companies get for being an intermediary between borrowers and lenders a percentage of every funded loan through the portal.
 It’s their primary job.
 The most of those loans are not secure with collaterals and are issued to fund business operations.

 How was peer-to-peer lending born?

-In the US though peer-to-peer lending platforms were funded more than 6,6 Billion Dollars in loans or a growth of 128% in the past year.
+In the US though peer-to-peer lending portals were funded more than 6,6 Billion Dollars in loans or a growth of 128% in the past year.
 The country is the biggest market in volume, according to research conducted by BIntelligence.
 In regards to an individual loan issued UK is surpassing the US, with 78%.
 Many researchers believe the Europe is the next market that will have a significant growth surge.

 Alternative finance markets in Europe has reached nearly 3 Billion EUR in 2014, which is 144% yearly growth, according to Business Insider.
 In France, for example, the relevantly small p2p lending market has grown by 4000% in the past year, to 8.2 million euros.
 The peer-to-peer lending is getting traction in Germany, Sweden, and Netherlands.